 Thus, the body responds to bitters in two phases.
 First, our taste receptors promote a short-term sense of hunger.
 Next, our gastrointestinal tract signals the brain to prolong the presence of food in the stomach, leading to a long-term sense of satiety.

-The taste of bitters appears present within the primary elements, that Hildegard primary bodily juices.
+The taste and interaction of healthy bitters appear to be present within the primary elements, including how they affect that of Hildegard’s primary bodily juices.
 For Hildegard, bitter flavor represents a fire element, which works in opposition to earth elements.
 The sweet flavor serves as a primary example of the earth element in food.

 To preserve Hildegard’s ideal of balance, and to promote the principle of Hildegard’s food medicine, meals should contain all flavor profiles in order to nourish the body completely, and to prevent cravings.